 - A College tie

+- Navy blue sweater with school logo (Years 10 & 11)

-- Navy Blue Blazer with School Logo
+- Navy Blue Blazer with School Logo (Years 7, 8 & 9)

 - Standard white shirt

 - Black trousers no 'skinny' or denim style

-- Black pleated skirt no shorter than 2 inches above the knee

-- pleats must be the full circumference of the skirt, either from the waistband down or with a short plain panel from the top of the skirt.
-There is no stipulation on the size or style of pleat

-- Black shoes no sandals, trainers, boots or plimsolls

-- Socks plain, dark colours

-- Tights-black or beige
+- Black pleated skirt Pleated and knee length (pleats must be the full circumference of the skirt, either from the waistband down or with a short plain panel from the top of the skirt.
+There is no stipulation on the size or style of pleat.) - Black shoes -no sandals, trainers, boots or plimsolls - Socks plain, dark colours - Tights-black or beige

-Cardigans, non-logo jumpers and hooded tops are not permitted and are not to be worn as outdoor coats under any circumstances.
-Inappropriate items will be confiscated.
+Cardigans, non-logo jumpers and hooded tops are not permitted and are not to be worn as outdoor coats